openstack/openstacksdk/doc/source/user/index.rst

    connection

-Once you have a *Connection* instance, the following services may be exposed to you.
+Once you have a *Connection* instance, the following services may be exposed to you via the :class:`~openstack.proxy.BaseProxy` interface.

+.. autoclass:: openstack.proxy.BaseProxy
+   :members:

 The combination of your ``CloudRegion`` and the catalog of the cloud in question control which services are exposed, but listed below are the ones provided by the SDK.